Heidi: Plot

 Following his service in the army of the Kingdom of the Two Sicilies in Naples, the younger of two Swiss brothers moves to Dörfli ('small village' in Swiss German) in the municipality of Maienfeld with his son Tobias.
 The villagers are distrustful of newcomers, spreading rumors about the father's life in Naples, and the man becomes known as the Alm-Uncle, as he lives in seclusion on the mountain alm.
-Tobias marries a village girl called Adelheid and have a daughter, also named Adelheid but affectionately nicknamed Heidi, but tragically both parents are killed soon after.
+Tobias marries a village girl called Adelheid and has a daughter, also named Adelheid but affectionately nicknamed Heidi, but tragically both parents are killed soon after.
 The Alm-Uncle holds this against God and becomes bitter, rarely coming down the mountain from then on.

 Heidi is raised by her maternal grandmother and aunt Dete in Maienfeld following the deaths of her parents.
-Shortly after her grandmother passes, Dete takes 5-year-old Heidi to live with the Alm-Uncle so she can take advantage of a job offer.
+Shortly after her grandmother passes, Dete takes five-year-old Heidi to live with the Alm-Uncle so she can take advantage of a job offer.
 Though he is at first resentful of Dete leaving the child with him out of nowhere, Heidi's intelligence and cheerful yet unaffected demeanour soon win her grandfather over.
 Heidi goes on to befriend her new neighbours: young Peter the goatherd, his mother Brigitte, and his blind maternal grandmother called Granny.
 Time passes and the mountaintop inhabitants, especially Peter and Granny, grow more attached to Heidi, and she to them.
-However, due to his past treatment from the townsfolk, the Alm-Uncle refuses to allow Heidi to attend school.
+However, due to his past treatment by the townsfolk, the Alm-Uncle refuses to allow Heidi to attend school.

-Three years later, Dete returns to forcefully take Heidi to Frankfurt to be a hired lady's companion to the wealthy invalid girl Klara Sesemann, who is unable to walk.
+Three years later, Dete returns to forcibly take Heidi to Frankfurt to be a hired lady's companion to the wealthy invalid girl Klara Sesemann, who is unable to walk.
 The friendly Klara is charmed by Heidi and her descriptions of life on the Alm, and delights in all the funny mishaps brought about by Heidi's naïvety with city life, but the Sesemanns' strict housekeeper, Fräulein Rottenmeier, places the free-spirited Heidi under more and more restraint, adding to Heidi's homesickness for the Alm.
 Her one diversion is learning to read and write using a collection of Biblical stories, guided by Klara's kindly grandmother Frau Sesemann.